codeblix-ltd/TrendsByAI/youtube-trending-ai-flippa-listing.md

 TrendAI represents a unique opportunity to acquire a sophisticated YouTube trending video detection platform focused on the hottest content category today: AI.

-With the explosion of AI content on YouTube and the increasing demand for data-driven content creation tools, this platform is positioned to capture significant market share.
+With the explosion of AI content on YouTube and the increasing demand for data-driven content creation tools, this platform has enormous potential to become a profitable SaaS business.
 The tool is already built and functional, requiring only marketing expertise to unlock its revenue potential.

 This is perfect for an entrepreneur who understands digital marketing, SaaS businesses, or content creation tools.
 The platform has multiple monetization opportunities and can be scaled to serve creators, marketers, and researchers worldwide.

+The platform has many potential features that can be developed based on user demand.
+We will only enhance the platform with additional features if there is clear user request and demand for specific capabilities.

 **Price: $2,999**